 Many people seeing this will probably have already been a victim of such a thing, hence the interest and that's a real shame as, it's too late by then, you've been stung already.

-For this that haven't been stung as well as those that have there's a few economic effects of all this that might be of interest that ultimately leads to complete obsolescence of these types of parts, and unintended consequence we expect of this madness.
+For those that haven't been stung (YET!!) as well as those that have there are a few economic effects of all this that might be of interest that ultimately leads to complete obsolescence of these types of parts, and unintended consequence we expect of this madness.

-In turn that means that nobody wants to hold any more on stock that they absolutely have to.
+In turn, that means that nobody wants to hold any more in stock that they absolutely have to.

 That constrains supply.